dmitry-kutergin/wifi_broadcast/README.md

 # wifi_broadcast
-Connection-less WiFi data transmission project
+P2P WiFi data transmission project

 To compile natively use:
   - make all